ngocdieule/get-stock-price-from-alpha-vantage/README.md

 # get-stock-price-from-alpha-vantage
 I created a module with a get_daily function that automates the retrieval of daily stock price data from the Alpha Vantage API.
+My inspiration comes from the Applied Data Science Lab taught by World Quant University.

 ## Setup